 Enjoy the trip. over 7 years ago

 I hope you are still planning to come - Egypt is quite calm and is offering a warm welcome to tourists.
 There is a calm protest ongoing in Tahrir right now but little or no disturbance along the Red Sea or in Upper Egypt.
 There has not been even at the height of the Revolution earlier in the year.
 I sometimes wonder where info comes from.
 For example the Australian govt site says there was a major problem in Luxor earlier - I know many people who live in Luxor and and at no time did anyone see or hear of any demonstration.
-Come to Egypt and enjoy - people will be very pleased to see you. about 7 years ago
+Come to Egypt and enjoy - people will be very pleased to see you. over 7 years ago